 Companies often hire (perhaps problematically) for culture fit.
 Over the past few years, however, the tables have turned a bit.
-Now, job seekers are closely scrutinizing the culture of companies they are considering as future employers.
+Now, job seekers are closely scrutinising the culture of companies they are considering as future employers.
 A key concern?
-Whether or not their personal values align with those of the organization.
+Whether or not their personal values align with those of the organisation.

 In 2019, Glassdoor conducted a survey of 5,000 adults in the US, UK, France, and Germany.
 They discovered over 50% of respondents felt a company’s culture was “more important than salary when it comes to job satisfaction.”
 An even greater majority, 79%, said they’d examine a company’s mission and purpose prior to even applying.

 Clearly, aligning personal and corporate values within your business is important.
 Below, we’ll explore the nature of these values, the importance of aligning them, tips for implementation, and how this connects to your organisation’s sustainability goals.

 - Why aligning personal and corporate values is important

 - How to align values in your organisation